DeenaSwaminathanKumaravel/DeenaSwaminathanKumaravel/README.md

 Here are some ideas to get you started:
 -->
-- I’m currently working as Senior Data Analyst in Accenture
+- I’m currently working as Senior Bus & Technlogy Analyst in Accenture
-- I’m currently learning Aure Machine Learning
-- Skilled in areas of Business Intelligence and Data Analytics.
+- I’m currently learning Aure Machine Learning and I am skilled in areas of Business Intelligence and Data Analytics.